BCoskun/Coding-Docs/CodeEditor-Compiler.md

-# This document related to IDE, Compilers and low level code related codes.
+# This document related to IDE, Compilers and low level codes related to IDEs and dev tools.

 ## If you want to add coding functionality in your tools you can check it out Microsoft Monaco Editor.